-Snapchat stock drops on news Kylie Jenner no longer uses the app
+Snapchat stock loses $1.3 billion after Kylie Jenner tweet

 Snapchat has been under fire from users who have criticized the app's new layout for being too confusing to navigate.
 Over 1.2 million people have signed a petition on Change.org asking Snapchat to remove the redesign.

-Snap did not immediately respond to a request for comment.
+Snap did not respond to a request for comment.

 Jenner wields extraordinary influence on the platform.
 Her celebrity adds fuel to the backlash surrounding the app's major redesign, according to Daniel Ives, chief strategy officer and head of technology research at GBH Insights.